 In the past year, MSHA has participated in a number of European projects, including:

-Bike Stop for social inclusion:
+Bike Stop Project:

 Bike-stop for social inclusion: “from guest to host” is a social innovation project that favours the inclusion of people in society at risk of exclusion.